yeoman/yeoman.io/app/authoring/dependencies.md

         },

     };

-    this.fs.copy(
-			this.templatePath('package.json'),
-			this.destinationPath('package.json')
-		);

-    // Extend package.json file in destination path with pkgJson content this.fs.extendJSON(
+    // Extend or create package.json file in destination path with pkgJson content this.fs.extendJSON(
       this.destinationPath('package.json'),
       pkgJson